ticianavalle/2016goals/README.md

 1. January - Inferno by Dan Brown
 2. February - The Shack by William P. Young
 3. March - The Casual Vacancy by J.K.
 Rowling
+4. April - The Hitchhiker's Guide to the Galaxy by Douglas Adams

 -------------------